internetarchive/sandcrawler/proposals/20200129_pdf_ingest.md

 to do a SQL query to select PDFs that:

 - have at least one known CDX row
-- GROBID processed successfuly and glutton matched to a fatcat release
+- GROBID processed successfully and glutton matched to a fatcat release
 - do not have an existing fatcat file (based on sha1hex)
 - output GROBID metadata, `file_meta`, and one or more CDX rows